SUUKRAT-183/Academic-Research-Navigator/README.md

 - 💡 Explore resources without needing to know the exact catalogue terminology

 The interface combines a **research-focused visual design** with a lightweight discovery workflow inspired by modern content platforms.

+The research-area and concept-discovery experience is currently a **prototype layer** intended to demonstrate how the interface can work with a richer academic library dataset.

 <div align="right"><a href="#-research-navigator">⬆ back to top</a></div>